-The key to an early and successful return to work lies in your employer's ability to provide you with work within your capacity.
+An early and successful return to work is enhanced when your employer provides you with work within your work capacity.

 Suitable employment increases the likelihood of you staying at work or, if you are not working, it allows you to safely return sooner than would otherwise be possible.

-When establishing the duties and job which may suit you, your employer can consider the same, a similar or a new job with the same employer or a new employer.
+When assessing the duties and job which may suit you, your employer can consider the same, a similar or a new job with the same employer or a new employer.

 Providing you with suitable employment may involve:

 - modifying hours, such as graduated return to work, or